Chief of Party/Musharikat Project

 - Overseeing development and implementation of the Activity Monitoring and Evaluation Plan; and

-- Coordinating program activities with other Promote Task Order Holders and USAID programs and those of other donors.
+- Coordinating program activities with other Promote Task Order projects, other USAID projects, and other donor programs.

 - Master’s degree in relevant field.